SQream/sqream_docs/operational_guides/hardware_guide.rst

    * - GPU
      - 2x A100 NVIDIA
    * - Operating System
-     - Red Hat Enterprise Linux v7.x or CentOS v7.x or Amazon Linux
+     - Red Hat Enterprise Linux v7.x or CentOS v7.x

 .. note:: If you are using internal storage, your volumes must be formatted as xfs.